Is Your Child’s School Still Using Debunked Reading Theories?

 In 2020, AMP Reports reported Calkins was changing her views to support the practice of sounding out words.
 Emily Hanford produced a riveting podcast series Sold a Story which examines how Calkins and others could be so prolific and yet so wrong about reading instruction.

 Fountas & Pinnell is the most influential curriculum publisher in America, according to a 2019 national survey by EdWeek.
 As of November 2021, they’re standing behind their disproven curriculum approach that teaches children to rely on pictures and context to read guess words.
-If your teacher talks about leveled literacy, this is where it came from and it’s not a scientifically sound approach.
+If your teacher talks about leveled literacy, this is where it came from, and it’s not a scientifically sound approach.

-So how can you know whether your school is using the science of reading to teach your kids?
+So, how can you know whether your school is using the science of reading to teach your kids?

 First, understand that a curriculum alone is not enough.
-You also need to have a sense of how the teacher is actually using it.
+You also need to have a sense of how the teacher is using it.

 Steps Parents Should Take